dzek69/bottom-line/README.md

 Underscore was taken.
 Low-dash (lodash) was taken.
 How else could I name a line on the bottom?

 Oh, about npm name. `bottom-line` is free.
 But NPM encourages to use it just until you try to publish the package.
 Then it says the name is too similar to another package (not telling which one).
-It happens to me way to often :( I've run out of ideas to I just went with `bottom-line-utils`.
+It happens to me way too often :( I've run out of ideas to I just went with `bottom-line-utils`.

 PS.
 Underscore character is often used for utils JS libraries.
 Dollar is taken by jQuery and other DOM related